flexera-public/policy_templates/cost/budget_report_alerts/README.md

 - This policy supports a single target (1 specific Budget).
 In order to apply a budget alert for multiple budgets, you will need to apply this policy multiple times.
 - Actual expense budget alerts will trigger an incident if the actual budget's spend exceeds the budget
 - Forecasted Spend budget alerts will raise an incident when the target's run-rate is on track to exceed the budget for the month
-- Data can be grouped and filtered by Dimensions.
+- Data can be grouped by Dimensions.
 - The policy allows the customer to include or exclude non-budget funds.

 ### Input Parameters